00mjk/document2image/README.md

 Usage
 =====
-Right-click the Word Document and select 'Convert to PNG'
+Right-click the Word Document and select 'Convert to PNG'.